Paolo-Burns/Google-Data-Analytics-Portfolio-Project/README.md

 1. How do annual member and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digitial media to influence casual riders to become members?
+3. How can Cyclistic use digital media to influence casual riders to become members?

 #### Moreno has assigned me the first question to answer: How do annual member and casual riders use Cyclistic bikes <ins>differently</ins>?